What RAID is best for video editing?

 by Nathaniel Cooper, on Aug 9, 2019 1:08:34 PM

 RAID (redundant array of independent disks or previously redundant array of inexpensive disks) simply means several hard drives compounded together, operating as one single super- hard-drive.
 The RAIDs come in different kind of configurations and provide fault tolerance, strengthen the overall performance, and increase the storage capacity of the system.

 RAID uses redundancy in a balanced way to enhance the performance of the system many folds.
 Normally RAID is found in the network-attached storage (NAS) environments, famous for enormous storage, backup, and media streaming solution.
-The data virtualization technology blocs several physical disk drives eithWher SSDs or HDDs into a single logical unit that can improve performance, data redundancy, or both.
+The data virtualization technology blocs several physical disk drives with either SSDs or HDDs into a single logical unit that can improve performance, data redundancy, or both.
 There are two types of RAIDs a less commonly used software RAID and a hardware RAID with a built-in RAID controller.

 In a pure operations viewpoint, the difference between software and hardware RAID is somewhat little.
 The main difference boils down to where the RAID processing is performed.
 In software CPU power is used to either backup or optimization for speed.
 The several RAID levels are implemented in the kernel disk (block device) code.
 This does cost less but can potentially slow down your other applications running on your system.